 Click here to read the Rule of Two Policy

 All bench personnel (Head Coach/Assistant Coach/Door Personnel) are required to have the proper coaching training for the level they are coaching as well as completing the online workbook prior to the start of the season.

 If you are unsure of what level is required for any bench position please click on Bench Coach Level Requirements below to see to the bench diagram.

 For those of you attending coaching clinics please remember to log in with the access code provided prior to attending the session.
 Also remember to complete the online workbook immediately after the session or you will not be certified.

 Please take a lacrosse stick with you to the session.

-Please inform me, Debbie, of your entire bench staff so that I can ensure we have a CRC for them, that they are properly trained and that the Form 100 is completed correctly prior to submission to the BCLA.
+Please inform the Coaching Administrator, of your entire bench staff so that I can ensure we have a CRC for them, that they are properly trained and that the Form 100 is completed correctly prior to submission to the BCLA.

 No coach can be on the bench for provincials if not properly trained - don't wait till the last minute to become trained!

 Thank you all for giving your time to the kids!